jpinckard/duet/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Compile SCSS

-This project uses SASS, which is an extended form of CSS.
-Whenever you make changes to any SCSS file, make sure to go to styles.scss and save it for your changes to work.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.